Fluid Viscosity Properties

 Dynamic Viscosity / Absolute Viscosity

-The Pascal unit (Pa) is specifies pressure, or stress = force per area
+The Pascal unit (Pa) specifies pressure, or stress = force per area

 Pascals can be combined with time (seconds) to define dynamic viscosity.